 Our neurosurgical team performs a wide range of minimally invasive brain surgery, which result in less blood loss and, frequently, a faster recovery time.
-These procedures include laser surgery for epilespy, robotic surgery, bloodless surgery, endoscopic craniotomy for craniofacial disorders, keyhole craniotomy and concurrent endoscopy.
+These procedures include laser surgery for epilespy, robotic surgery for epilepsy and other brain disorders/diseases, bloodless surgery, endoscopic craniotomy for craniofacial disorders, keyhole craniotomy and concurrent endoscopy.
 Computer-assisted imaging is used to make the procedures as safe and effective as possible.

 Laser Surgery for Epilepsy